NHSDigital/NRLF/terraform/infrastructure/README.md

 ## Deploy infrastructure

-To deploy the infrastructure, you need to build the NRLF artifacts and then deployment them with Terraform.
+To deploy the infrastructure, you need to build the NRLF artifacts and then deploy them with Terraform.

 The steps are as follows: